motine/Ohouse/README.md

-# The OFELIA Clearinghouse
+# The Clearinghouse

-This is/shall be OFELIA's Clearinghouse.
+This is/shall a Clearinghouse for all the projects mentioned.

 ## Installation